Nuclear fission product: Formation and decay

-A few neutron-rich and short-lived initial fission products decay by ordinary beta decay (this is the source of perceptible half life, typically a few tenths of a second to a few seconds), followed by immediate emission of a neutron by the excited daughter-product.
+A few neutron-rich and short-lived initial fission products decay by ordinary beta decay (this is the source of perceptible half-life, typically a few tenths of a second to a few seconds), followed by immediate emission of a neutron by the excited daughter-product.
 This process is the source of so-called delayed neutrons, which play an important role in control of a nuclear reactor.

 The first beta decays are rapid and may release high energy beta particles or gamma radiation.
 However, as the fission products approach stable nuclear conditions, the last one or two decays may have a long half-life and release less energy.

 Radioactivity over time

-Fission products have half-lives of 90 years (samarium-151) or less, except for seven long-lived fission products that have half lives of 211,100 years (technetium-99) or more.
+Fission products have half-lives of 90 years (samarium-151) or less, except for seven long-lived fission products that have half-lives of 211,100 years (technetium-99) or more.
 Therefore, the total radioactivity of a mixture of pure fission products decreases rapidly for the first several hundred years (controlled by the short-lived products) before stabilizing at a low level that changes little for hundreds of thousands of years (controlled by the seven long-lived products).

 This behavior of pure fission products with actinides removed, contrasts with the decay of fuel that still contains actinides.
 This fuel is produced in the so-called "open" (i.e., no nuclear reprocessing) nuclear fuel cycle.
-A number of these actinides have half lives in the missing range of about 100 to 200,000 years, causing some difficulty with storage plans in this time-range for open cycle non-reprocessed fuels.
+A number of these actinides have half-lives in the missing range of about 100 to 200,000 years, causing some difficulty with storage plans in this time-range for open-cycle non-reprocessed fuels.

 Proponents of nuclear fuel cycles which aim to consume all their actinides by fission, such as the Integral Fast Reactor and molten salt reactor, use this fact to claim that within 200 years, their fuel wastes are no more radioactive than the original uranium ore.

-Fission products emit beta radiation, while actinides primarily emit alpha radiation.
+Fission products primarily emit beta radiation, while actinides primarily emit alpha radiation.
 Many of each also emit gamma radiation.